 Exclusively thinking of NFP and FABMs as family planning methods does not do them justice.

 The NFP/FABM lifestyle is not simply about effective family planning and curing our health problems; this lifestyle touches every aspect of an individual’s life.
 I have seen NFP/FABMs strengthen relationships, heal all kinds of heartache, and restore positive body image.
 These incredible connections are not coincidences- they are direct results of adopting this lifestyle.

 Although the Fertility Awareness “movement” has not yet reached its full potential, many critics have already emerged to try to stifle it.
 As a way of preempting the predictable and inevitable comments that are bound to follow this article, please let me clearly state:

-Promoting natural methods of family planning is NOT about taking away access to contraception from people who need it for medical purposes.
+Promoting natural methods of family planning is NOT about taking away access to hormonal birth control drugs from people who need them for medical purposes.
 It’s especially not about imposing any particular belief or ideology on others.
 It’s about empowering people to make choices by educating them about how their bodies work.
 If you don’t have information about alternatives to artificial birth control, your “choice” to use artificial birth control isn’t really a choice…

 When we redefine the terms, we will discover that Fertility Awareness is a movement for everyone.
 This is why I started Body Language–to invite people from all backgrounds, cultures, and walks of life to learn about their fertility.
 The Body Language Life vision is clear: When we meet people where they are and educate them about their fertility, we will improve general health, restore positive body image, foster authentic communication, strengthen relationships, and eradicate misogyny.
 WILL YOU JOIN ME?